GammelSmurf/2022_2023-introduction_to_distributed_technologies-k4111c-korolev_v_v/lab1/lab1_report.md

 **Lab1: Install Docker and minikube.
 My first manifest.**

-After installing a minikube it was start by *minikube start*, so the cluster was raised.
+After installing a minikube it was started by *minikube start*, so the cluster was raised.
 ![img_1.png](assets/img_1.png)
 Then a manifest file *vault_pod_manifest.yaml* was created with following content to describe new pod *lab1-vault-pod*.
 ```aidl